orstavik/JoiEvents/docs/4_EventSequence/1_Pattern_EventSequence.md

 A gesture is made up of a series of actions.
 For example, dragging an element around the screen require a series of three different actions: the user must a) press down on an element with a finger or a mouse, b) move said finger or mouse around while pressing down, and then c) releasing the mouse button or lifting the finger.

 To capture a gesture, a composed event must therefore capture all of the actions that comprise it.
 These actions are represented by events dispatched by the browser, and so when we make composed events for gestures, we need to record the sequences of events that represent them.
-These types of composed events that listen for *two or more* types of trigger events are EventSequences.
+These types of composed events that listen for *two or more* trigger events we call EventSequences.

-But.
-EventSequences are *not* defined by listening for more than one *type of* event.
-In fact, an EventSequence *can be* implemented listening for *multiple events of the same type*.
-The `tripple-click` demo below demonstrate such an EventSequence.

-Instead, EventSequences are defined by **having state**.
-Even the utmost naive EventSequences go through different stages (states) during their execution.
+EventSequences are defined by **having state**.
+Even the most naive EventSequences go through different stages (states) during their execution.
 And, because an EventSequence can switch into a state, that means implicitly that it always has a state to switch from - even if the state it switches from is just an initial "nothing"-state.
-Thus, the state of EventSequences is *always present*: once a composed event for an EventSequence is started, it always has a state, even if that state is "empty" or "inactive".
+Thus, EventSequences' always has a state.

 ## Demo: a basic `long-press`